 HEAD COACH JOHN BARGFELDT

-In 10 years as head coach at The University of Tulsa, John Bargfeldt has built TU softball into a nationally competitive program and one of the premier programs in its conference.
-After leading one of the top programs in Conference USA, Bargfeldt transitioned the Golden Hurricane into a new era in the American Athletic Conference.
+In 12 years as head coach at The University of Tulsa, John Bargfeldt has built TU softball into a nationally prominent program and one of the premier programs in its conference.
+After leading one of the top programs in Conference USA, Bargfeldt transitioned the Golden Hurricane into a new era in the American Athletic Conference, where Tulsa has claimed three league championships (2016-17 tournament titles, 2017 regular-season).

-Bargfeldt has led the Golden Hurricane to a winning record in each of his 10 seasons, and is the only coach in Tulsa history to post as many as four winning seasons.
-Tulsa has won at least 40 games in five of the last seven years, and he has compiled a career record of 388-187-1, and a .674 winning percentage.
+Bargfeldt has led the Golden Hurricane to a winning record in each of his 12 seasons, and he is the only coach in Tulsa history to post as many as four winning seasons.
+Bargfeldt has compiled a career record of 464-225-1, a .673 winning percentage and has won at least 40 games six times.

-Under Bargfeldt's tutelage, Tulsa has produced five All-Americans, 47 all-conference players and 19 NFCA all-region players.
-In addition, the Golden Hurricane boasts 20 C-USA Academic Medalists, 12 C-USA All-Academic Team members, four Capital One/CoSIDA Academic All-Americans and six Academic All-District student-athletes.
+In his tenure, Tulsa has produced six All-Americans, 56 all-conference players, 34 first-team selections and 23 NFCA all-region players.
+In addition, the Golden Hurricane boasts 20 C-USA Academic Medalists, 12 C-USA All-Academic Team members, four CoSIDA Academic All-Americans and six Academic All-District student-athletes.
 Pitcher Aimee Creger, a three-time All-American, became Tulsa’s first student-athlete to represent the United States on the USA Softball Women’s National Team.
-Additionally, three players – Jill Barrett, Samantha Cobb and Caitlin Everett – all represented the United States on the USA Baseball Women’s National Team.
+Additionally, four players – Jill Barrett, Samantha Cobb, Shelby Estocado and Caitlin Everett – all represented the United States on the USA Baseball Women’s National Team.
 In 2014, Barrett was Tulsa’s first second-team All-American, and the first player to earn Academic All-American and All-America honors in the same season.

-In 2015, the Golden Hurricane began a new era with its first season as a member of the American Athletic Conference.
-TU placed second in the league in its first season with a 36-18 overall record and a 12-6 mark in conference play.
-The Hurricane scored more than 300 runs for just the second time in program history, and saw the single season RBI record eclipsed by senior Julie Kernen.
+In 2015, the Golden Hurricane began a new era with its first season as a member of the American Athletic Conference, and won the American Athletic Conference Tournament Championship in 2016 with three shutout wins, including two over ranked opponents, in the tournament played at the Collins Family Softball Complex.
+In 2015, TU placed second in the league in its first season with a 36-18 overall record and a 12-6 mark in conference play.
+The Hurricane scored more than 300 runs in 2015 for just the second time in program history, and saw the single season RBI record eclipsed by senior Julie Kernen.
 Kernen went on to become Tulsa’s fourth Academic All-American.

 In 2013, the Golden Hurricane posted a 42-16-1 record and a 19-5 mark in C-USA play, matching the program’s best conference record.
 TU climbed as high as a No. 17 national ranking – the highest in school history – tied for second place in C-USA, just one-half game out of first, and reached its sixth NCAA Regional.
 The Hurricane placed four players on the first-team All-C-USA team and three players on the NFCA Midwest Region Team.
 TU also set four offensive records, and players set five individual single season marks.